 How to apply

 Inspections and Star Ratings

-All premises will be inspected before the licence is granted.
+All premises will be visited by an inspector before the licence is granted.
 The inspector will be looking to make sure the applicant has the following:

 Premises with lower star ratings

 A premises with a lower star rating is not necessarily a premises to avoid.
 There are other factors that have to be considered, such as the length of time the licence holder has been operating.